sunilsoni/interview-docs/docs/spring/spring-batch.md

 10. JobParameters: JobParameters are used to pass data to a job at runtime.

 These are the main components of Spring Batch, there are many other components that can be used to customize and extend the functionality of the framework.

+It provides reusable functions that are essential in processing large volumes of records, including logging/tracing, transaction management, job processing statistics, job restart, skip, and resource management.

+The architecture of Spring Batch consists of three main components:

+**Job:** A job represents a batch process that is executed.
+It is composed of one or more steps, and each step contains a reader, a processor, and a writer.

+**Step:** A step is a domain object that represents an independent, sequential phase of a job and contains a reader, a processor, and a writer.

+**Item:** An item represents a single record that is read, processed, and written.
+Spring Batch provides support for reading and writing items in various formats, including XML, CSV, and database.

+In addition to these components, Spring Batch also provides a JobRepository, which is responsible for maintaining the state of the job and its execution status, and a JobLauncher, which is responsible for starting and stopping the job.

+Spring Batch also provides a number of built-in components, such as readers, processors, and writers for handling common data formats and tasks, as well as an extensible API for building custom components.